deanwest1/blue-ocean-gql-demo/README.md

 # blue-ocean-gql-demo

-A minimal Twitter-like GraphQL API written in Node.
+A minimal Twitter-like GraphQL API written in Node using the [NestJS](https://nestjs.com/) framework.
 This demostration only includes a back-end.
 Rather than requests being made from a user interface, it's expected that the user will issue GraphQL queries and mutations directly using either [GraphiQL](https://graphql-dotnet.github.io/docs/getting-started/graphiql/) or [Postman](https://www.postman.com/).

 ## Quick Start